polyluxus/runxtb.bash/README.md

  * `xtb.dummy` A tiny bash script only for testing.
    This will only echo `<coord_file> [options]` verbatim.
  * `README.md` This file.
- * `configure` A directury containing a script to configure the wrapper, and some example setups.
+ * `configure` A directury containing a script to configure the wrapper.

 ## Exit status

 The script carries over the exit statusses of its dependencies.
 In interactive mode that is the exit status of `xtb`.
-In submission mode it is the exit status of `qsub`.
+In submission mode it is the exit status of `qsub` or `bsub`.
 In all other cases it will be `0` if everything went according to plan, or `1` if there was a problem.
 The dummy script `xtb.dummy` always exits with `2`.